LAW CLERK – FULL TIME

 Location: Tampa Office

-To successfully perform the required duties as a law clerk, it is imperative that you have certain skills and personal abilities.
-The most significant skills are strong organizational abilities with an eye for detail and effective time management to meet important deadlines.
-Effective communication skills with superiors, subordinates and most importantly with clients, are essential.
-A law clerk must be aware of the local, state and federal filing rules, elementary legal procedures, and legal terminology.
-Other necessary skills that are required is the ability to grasp new concepts for quick learning, good comprehension and writing abilities, and proficiency while using computers and other necessary equipment such as fax machines, copiers and work related software.
+Position Requirements: To successfully perform the required duties of a law clerk, it is imperative that the applicant have certain skills and abilities.
+The most significant of these are strong organizational abilities with an eye for detail and effective time management to meet important deadlines.
+The use of effective communication skills is essential with supervisors, coworkers, and most importantly, with clients.
+A law clerk must be aware of the local, state, and federal filing rules, elementary legal procedures, and legal terminology.
+Other required skills are the ability to grasp new concepts for quick learning, good comprehension and writing, and proficiency while using computers and other office equipment and software.

-Fluency in second language is preferred, but not required.
+Languages: Fluency in a second language is preferred but not required.

-The legal assistant’s job includes providing assistance to the attorneys.
-The main law clerk responsibilities are as follows.
-He/she researches case law, investigates facts related to the current case, prepares legal forms.
-A law clerk is not allowed to provide legal advice to clients unless he/she has been licensed to practice law.
-A law clerk has to review case records, gather necessary data and update the case progress.
-Depending on the study and analysis of the cases, he/she gives oral presentations and also prepares case reports.
+Responsibilities: The law clerk’s position calls for providing assistance to CAIR Florida’s staff attorneys.
+The responsibilities are as follows: research case law, investigate facts related to the current case, and prepare legal forms.
+A law clerk is not allowed to provide legal advice to clients unless he/she is licensed to practice law.
+The law clerk must review case records, gather necessary data, and update each case’s progress.
+Depending on the study and analysis of the cases, he/she also gives oral presentations and prepares case reports.

-If you are interested please send your resume, writing sample and a cover letter to Thania Diaz Clevenger, Civil Director of CAIR Florida at email@example.com by May 13, 2016.
+Please send your resume, a sample of your writing, and a cover letter to Thania Diaz Clevenger, Civil Rights Director, CAIR Florida, at firstname.lastname@example.org by May 13, 2016.